 Burns can easily become very dry and tight which will not only create more pain but make the healing process harder.
 As well as give you a better chance at having a scar afterward.

 Never apply butter or any kind of oil to a burn as that can lock in the heat and continue the burning process.
 Which is the opposite of what we want!

 After a few hours, you could also try adding a tiny amount of lavender oil to the honey.
 Or aloe vera gel to encourage the healing process.

 Protect the Skin

-Make sure to take the bandage off every few hours in order for the skin to breath.
+Make sure to take the bandage off every few hours in order for the skin to breathe.
 As most first-degree burns don’t need to be wrapped for long periods of time.

 - How to Protect Your Skin from the Sun

 - How Aloe Vera Can Benefit Your Skin